jitsi/jitsi-meet/doc/API.md

 * ```JitsiMeetJS.errors``` - JS object that contains all errors used by the API.
 You can use that object to check the reported errors from the API
     We have two error types - connection and conference.
 You can access the events with the following code ```JitsiMeetJS.errors.<error_type>.<error_name>```.
     For example if you want to use the conference event that is fired when somebody leave conference you can use the following code - ```JitsiMeetJS.errors.conference.PASSWORD_REQUIRED```.
-    We support the following events:
+    We support the following errors:
     1. conference
         - CONNECTION_ERROR - the connection with the conference is lost.
         - SETUP_FAILED - conference setup failed